 Naturally, innovation was the watchword, and early-stage and established agri-tech companies had the chance to showcase their technological prowess and their progress-to-market strategies in seven-minute snapshots that illustrated the dynamic state of agricultural innovation.
 Breakthrough innovations in biologicals, genomics and big data were of particular interest this year, giving the investor “sharks” on the review panel plenty to think about.

-a-connect's Robert Berendes was also on hand to chair the opening session on how global alliances can help shape the future of agriculture.
+Robert Berendes was also on hand to chair the opening session on how global alliances can help shape the future of agriculture.
 This session considered how global agri-food businesses are turning to acquisitions, partnerships and alliances in response to a rapidly evolving marketplace.
 Robert was joined by a distinguished panel of executive leaders from four large agricultural companies: Bayer Crop Science, Dow AgroSciences, DuPont Pioneer and Monsanto.
 All panelists agreed that only continuous innovations in technology, ideally breakthrough innovations, will enable the industry to sustainably provide enough food for 9 to 10 billion people.
 The panel acknowledged that no one person, organization or innovation is able to solve the big issues in agriculture alone, therefore partnerships and collaborations will be essential to overcome the challenges facing modern agriculture.

 The panel concluded that the partnerships of the future will operate across different parts of the value chain and innovation ecosystem, bringing industry partners together with academia, incumbent organizations and start-ups.
 There will also be more pre-competitive partnerships, with usually competitive organizations joining forces to bring about extra benefits for the agricultural sector.